 Nevertheless, as friendly as you may want to be, emotional affairs are real and should be taken seriously.
 Emotional affairs are characterized by two people who are not just emotionally invested in the relationship but receive support and/or companionship from that relationship they are not receiving from their romantic partner.
 The depth of this bond leads to a growing connection that often creates a sense of sexual tension or chemistry and eventually dishonesty.

-The biggest sign that you are in an emotional affair is you are starting to feel like hiding it or even protecting it from your romantic partner.
 This manifests in different ways.
 Maybe you start wanting to text them rather than your wife.
 Maybe you don't tell your husband about the conversation you had at work.
 However it happens, you start putting up a barrier between your emotional bond with your coworker and your partner.
 That is the cause of most of the problems and pain that results.

 How To Tell If You Are In An Emotional Affair